RCGAI/SimplyRetrieve/README.md

 ![Tool Overall](docs/fig_overall.png)

-This repository provides an implementation of SimplyRetrieve: A Private and Lightweight Retrieval-Centric Generative AI Tool.
-SimplyRetrieve is an open-source tool with the goal of providing a fully localized, lightweight and user-friendly GUI and API access of Retrieval-Centric Generative (RCG) AI architecture to the machine learning community.
+This repository provides an implementation of *SimplyRetrieve*.
+SimplyRetrieve is an open-source tool with the goal of providing a fully localized, lightweight and user-friendly GUI and API for Retrieval-Centric Generation (RCG) architecture to the machine learning community.
 Some features are:
-- GUI and API based Retrieval-Centric Generative AI architecture
+- GUI and API based Retrieval-Centric Generation platform
 - Private Knowledge Base Constructor
 - Retrieval Tuning Module with Prompts Engineering, Tool Configuration and Retrieval Analysis
 - Fully localized, private and lightweight access to various sizes of Large Language Models (LLMs) within the retrieval-centric architecture